pachyderm/pachyderm/doc/docs/2.3.x/reference/pachctl/pachctl_run_pps-load-test.md

 ### Options

 ```
   -h, --help       help for pps-load-test
-  -p, --pod-patch string   The pod patch file to use for the pipelines.
   -s, --seed int   The seed to use for generating the load.
 ```

 ### Options inherited from parent commands